 Outdoor Time: On a hike outdoors, have children smell the air, the plants, the ground, etc. (If you can’t go outdoors, bring the outdoors in, and have a smelling station with pine needles, flowers, soil, and more.)

 Whose Nose?
 One of the big ideas for kids to get is that we use our nose to smell with.
-This free guessing game printable shows several animal noses.
+This free guessing game PDF shows several animal noses.
 See if your child / students can guess which animal is which.

 Sensory tables: In the water table, add fragranced bubble bath, rose water, or lavender essential oil.
 For the sensory table, make cloud dough; flour, vegetable oil, and cocoa powder… smells like brownies!